Books and e-books

 Downloading

-Books can be downloaded in full in PDF or ePub format, or chapter-wise in PDF format.
+Books can be downloaded in full as PDF or ePub files, or one chapter at a time as PDF.
 Individual chapters can also be read online.

 Taylor & Francis

-Printing and copying is allowed for personal use.
+Printing and copying are allowed for personal use..

 Downloading

-Books can be downloaded in full or chapter-wise in PDF format.
+Books can be downloaded in full or by chapter in PDF format.

 Listen to e-books

-In most cases, the e-book can be read aloud.
+In most cases, e-books can be read aloud using built-in or external tools.

 PDFs

-Many e-books are in PDF format and can be read by Adobe Reader's built-in speech synthesizer, Read Out Loud.
+Many e-books are in PDF format and can be read using the built-in speech function in Adobe Reader, called Read Out Loud.
+To activate it, go to View and Read Out Loud in the menu.

 TorTalk

-The book collection on the upper and ground floors is organized according to the Dewey number system.
-For reasons of space, some numerical sections are located on the ground floor.
+The book collection on the upper and ground floors is organised using the Dewey Decimal Classification system.
+Some number sections are placed on the ground floor due to space limitations.

 - WebDewey

-Books labelled according to the letter system SAB can be found on the lower level.
-This applies to the Nordkalott collection (see below), all fiction, some older non-fiction and non-fiction for children.
+Books labelled with the SAB classification system are placed on the lower level.
+This includes the Nordkalott collection, all fiction, older non-fiction, and non-fiction for children.

 - SAB - Libris

-Here you can see what the different letter designations within SAB stand for.
+Use Libris to see what the different SAB letter codes stand for.

 Special collections and donations

-The library has several special collections and donations.
+The library holds several special collections and donated materials.
 Examples include the North Calotte collection and the Ragnar Lassinantti book collection.
-The North Calotte collection on the ground floor includes books from many different subject areas.
-There are also the parts of the Ragnar Lassinantti collection that deal with the North Calotte.
-Other books from the Lassinantti book collection are located in connection with the library's various collections.
+The North Calotte collection, located on the ground floor, includes books on a wide range of subjects.
+Books from the Lassinantti collection that focus on the North Calotte are also found here.
+Other books from the Lassinantti collection are placed alongside the library’s general collections, based on subject.

 Updated: